Who is a bail decision-maker?

-A bail decision-maker is defined in section 3 of the Bail Act as someone who has the power to grant, extend, vary or revoke bail and includes a court, a bail justice, a sheriff, and a police officer of the rank of sergeant or above or who is in charge of a police station.
+A bail decision-maker is defined in the Bail Act (s 3) as someone who has the power to grant, extend, vary or revoke bail and includes a court, a bail justice, a sheriff, and a police officer of the rank of sergeant or above or who is in charge of a police station.

 When police arrest a person, they must either release that person or take them before a bail justice or the Magistrates’ Court within a reasonable time (see s 464A Crimes Act 1958 (Vic) (“Crimes Act (Vic)”); ss 4(1), 10(1) Bail Act).

 If there is an unreasonable delay in taking a suspect before a court after they are arrested, the detention may be unlawful (see R v Banner VR 240).

 If a person is arrested and it is not practicable to bring them before a court immediately, or within a reasonable time if questioning and investigating has commenced (s 464 Crimes Act (Vic)), a police officer who is a sergeant or a higher rank, or who is in charge of a police station, must decide whether to grant bail without delay (s 10(1), (2) Bail Act).

 In the case of a child, a parent or guardian or an independent person must be present at a bail hearing (see “Role of the independent person” in Arrest, search, interrogation and your rights).